stefnotch/TimeNexus/Migration Plan.md

 ## Flax

-- Arno should bring a LAN cable
+- Arno should bring a LAN cable: Arno't laptop doesn't even support LAN

 - Stefan should bring a USB Type C to LAN adapter